COVID Vaccinations at USNHO

 CAMP FOSTER, Japan (Mar.
-23, 2021) Hospitalman Gabriel Hufford, from Houston, Tx., assigned to U.S. Naval Hospital Okinawa, fills a syringe with the Moderna COVID-19 vaccine at U.S. Naval Hospital Okinawa on Camp Foster, Okinawa, Japan Mar.
+23, 2021) Senior Airman Jaspreet Singh, from Orange County, Ca., assigned to U.S. Air Force 18th Logistics Readiness Squadron, receives the Moderna COVID vaccination from Hospitalman Tyler San Miguel, from San Antonio, Tx., assigned to 3rd Dental Battalion, at U.S. Naval Hospital Okinawa on Camp Foster, Okinawa, Japan Mar.
 23, 2021.
 (U.S. Navy photo by Mass Communication Specialist 1st Class David R. Krigbaum)

 |Date Taken: